 (Short answer: no.) Hoisted from comments – in an earlier post I complained that TFL and Haringey Council were making “improvements” at Bruce Grove (that’s in Tottenham, north London) that make things worse for both buses and cycling.
-Here’s an anonymous commentator saying there are too many buses in London (my response follows the comment, below):
+But some say London has too many buses.
+Here’s what an anonymous commentator says about it (my response follows the comment, below):

 (The Tom referred to is Tom Kearney, who was nearly killed by a bus on Oxford Street and has since campaigned tirelessly for better safety procedures, and accountability for safety, by Transport for London and the bus companies.)

 I think you’re raising two issues – one is the number of buses and bus routes, and the other is the relationship between buses and road space.